 William A. Candelaria

 Mr. Candelaria is a partner at DLA Piper LLP, specializing in corporate finance matters and capital markets transactions.
 He received his B.A. and M.A. degrees from Stanford University and his J.D. from Harvard Law School, where he served as a supervising editor of the Harvard Law Review.
 Following law school, Mr. Candelaria served as law clerk to Judge Harry Pregerson of the U.S. Court of Appeals for the Ninth Circuit in Los Angeles.
 He is admitted to practice law in California and New York.
-Mr. Candelaria is the current Vice Chair of the Board of Trustees of the Union Theological Seminary in the City of New York.
-He has also served as a Trustee of The Public Theater and on the boards of directors of Lambda Legal Defense & Education Fund and the Mexican American Legal Defense & Education Fund.
+Mr. Candelaria is the current Chair of the Board of Trustees of the Union Theological Seminary in the City of New York, and a member of the International Advisory Council of The Hispanic Society of America Museum & Library.
+He has also served on the boards of directors of Lambda Legal Defense & Education Fund and the Mexican American Legal Defense & Education Fund.

 Mr. Cedeno is the Director of State Regulatory Affairs for Consolidated Edison Company of New York, Inc. (Con Edison), where he develops and implements internal and external communication strategies and advocacy related to state energy policy.
 Since 1993, he has worked at Con Edison, serving as Director for Information Resources and General Manager for Staten Island Electric Operations, among other positions.
 He sits on the board of the Brooklyn Technical High School Alumni Foundation and is a recipient of the Defining Trends in Latino Culture (DTM) Trendsetter Award in recognition of his work with the community and excellence in his position at Con Edison.
 Cedeno founded the Cooperative Technical High School Intern Program which enables high school students to work at Con Edison.
 Mr. Cedeno is a graduate of Columbia University.